odellgm/turnstile_solver/README.md

 ## 🚨🚨 ALERT 🚨🚨
 I'm going to delete this repository soon, as I've moved it to [https://github.com/odell0111/turnstile_solver](https://github.com/odell0111/turnstile_solver), my original account, which was temporarily restricted.

-⭐ Star the new repo to stay updated
+⭐ Star the new (original) repo to stay updated

 # Turnstile Solver